awsdocs/amazon-chime-administration-guide/doc_source/porting.md

    + If you are creating a case in [AWS Support Center](https://console.aws.amazon.com/support/home#/), for **Attachments**, choose **Choose files**, and attach the LOA\.
 For **Contact options**, select a contact method\.
 Optionally, for **Additional contacts**, enter email addresses of people to be notified of case status updates\.

 1. AWS Support responds to your support request to let you know whether your phone numbers can be ported from your existing phone carrier\.
 You receive responses from AWS Support in one of the following ways:
    + If you submitted a support request from the Amazon Chime console, AWS Support emails the **Operations** contact specified under **Alternate Contacts** in the **Contact Information** for your AWS account\.
-For more information, see [Editing Contact Information](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-edit-contacts) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Editing contact information](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-edit-contacts) in the *AWS Billing and Cost Management User Guide*\.
    + If you created a case in [AWS Support Center](https://console.aws.amazon.com/support/home#/), you receive responses based on your selected contact methods and any email addresses you entered for additional contacts\.

 1. If your phone numbers can be ported, one of the following happens: